Difference between revisions of "Overson Mugwisi" - Pindula

 Death

-Zimbabwe National Army (ZNA) spokesperson Colonel Overson Mugwisi has died from Covid-19.
-Sources said Mugwisi died at the Army hospital at One Commando in Harare.[6]
+Zimbabwe National Army (ZNA) spokesperson Colonel Overson Mugwisi has died.
+Sources said Mugwisi died at 2 Referral Hospital Josiah Magama Tongogara Barracks in Harare.[6]

 References